NgTienDat25/LoRACSD/README.md

 # LoRA Training Project for SDXL (TOK Home)

-This is a LoRA training project for Stable Diffusion XL 1.0 with TOK Home architectural image dataset, applying CSD (Semantic Richness) technique to improve caption quality.
+This project fine-tunes Stable Diffusion XL 1.0 using a custom TOK Home architectural image dataset, applying the CSD (Semantic Richness) technique to enhance image quality and better align generated results with the dataset — even when prompts are low-quality, the dataset is small, and computational resources are limited.

 ## Scheduler Comparison (Same Seed/Prompt)